Boop! The Musical: Synopsis

 After Betty has revealed that she is alive and in New York, she wishes she had kept it to herself.
 The people in ToonTown hope she will come back to them ("Where is Betty").
 Raymond uses Betty as his campaign manager but refuses to let her speak ("Where is Betty" (reprise)).
 At Nelly’s, Dwayne laments that he loves Betty so much, but she is not a real person ("She Knocks Me Out").
 Trisha thinks she is not good enough and has to dress up as Boop to feel confident.
 Betty tells her that she doesn't have to be Betty to be confident and that Trisha is her hero ("My Hero").

 At Valentina's apartment, Grampy and Valentina realize that they are meant for each other ("Whatever It Takes").
 At Raymond's office, Raymond hits on Betty and tries to take advantage of her, so she hits him in the face with a lamp ("Take It to the Next Level").
-Betty, realizing what a jerk Raymond is, declares that Carol, Raymond's campaign manager and Trisha's foster mom, should run for mayor.
+Betty, realizing what a jerk Raymond is, declares that Carol, Raymond's campaign manager and Trisha's aunt, should run for mayor.
 Carol agrees ("The Campaign").

 Dwayne and Betty comment that we shouldn't think and wish for the future, but instead focus on the present.
 Betty starts to fall in love ("Why Look Around the Corner").
 Suddenly, Grampy bursts in and declares that Betty must return to ToonTown or it will disappear.
 Betty, while traveling, laments that she has nothing left to amuse her.
 She almost knew what she wanted, but now it is gone ("Something to Shout About").
 Back in ToonTown, Betty declares she is done running away from men.
 Grampy, Valentina, Trisha and Dwayne appear in Toontown because Valentina figured out a way to travel to both dimensions safely.
 Dwayne and Betty share a kiss and the world starts to turn to color ("Color of Love").

-Development and production
+Productions

+Chicago

 The idea for a Betty Boop musical first arose in 2004.

 The musical premiered at the CIBC Theatre in Chicago, Illinois, with previews from November 19, opened on December 6 and closed on December 24, 2023, starring Jasmine Amy Rogers in the title role.
 The production was directed and choreographed by Jerry Mitchell.
 It featured set designs by David Rockwell, costumes by Gregg Barnes, lighting by Philip S. Rosenberg, sound by Gareth Owen, projections by Finn Ross.
 The show's musical arrangements were by Daryl Waters, with orchestrations by Doug Besterman.
 About the modern relevance of Betty Boop as the subject of "a big budget 21st Century Broadway musical", Rogers said, "[S]he is a feminist icon ... from the 1930s, but she still upholds a lot of the same ideals that we want.
 She’s just a woman that wants to do what she wants ... freely, passionately, with love, and with joy. ...
 [W]e are still [fighting] for full equality, and ...
 Betty is supposed to represent ... everything that women are capable of."